History of Rome: Ancient Rome timeline

-For more information, and the history of Rome as a complete civilization, see Ancient Rome.

 Earliest history

+Prehistory

 There is archaeological evidence of human occupation of the Rome area from at least 5,000 years, but the dense layer of much younger debris obscures Palaeolithic and Neolithic sites.
 The evidence suggesting the city's ancient foundation is also obscured by the legend of Rome's beginning involving Romulus and Remus.

-The traditional date for the founding of Rome is 753-04-21 BC, following Marcus Terentius Varro, and the city and surrounding region of Latium has continued to be inhabited with little interruption since around that time.
+The traditional date for the founding of Rome is 21 April 753 BC, following M. Terentius Varro, and the city and surrounding region of Latium has continued to be inhabited with little interruption since around that time.
 Excavations made in 2014 have revealed a wall built long before the city's official founding year.
-Archaeologists uncovered a stone wall and pieces of pottery dating to the 9th century BC and the beginning of the 8th century BC, and there is evidence of people arriving on the Palatine hill as early as the 10th century BC.
+Archaeologists discovered 9th-century BC walls and 8th-century BC pottery.
+The Palatine Hill may have been visited and settled around the 10th century BC.

-The site of Sant'Omobono Area is crucial for understanding the related processes of monumentalization, urbanization, and state formation in Rome in the late Archaic period.
+The site of Sant'Omobono Area is crucial for understanding the related processes of monumentalisation, urbanisation, and state formation in Rome in the late Archaic period.
 The Sant'Omobono temple site dates to 7th–6th century BC, making these the oldest known temple remains in Rome.

-Legend of Rome origin
+Legendary origin

+The city's name was long credited to the legendary culture hero Romulus.
+It was said that Romulus and his twin brother Remus were the offspring of the rape of an Alban princess by the war god Mars and, via their mother, were further descended from the Trojan prince Aeneas, supposed son of the Greek love goddess Aphrodite.
+Exposed on the Tiber, they were suckled by a she-wolf and raised by a shepherd and his wife.
+Avenging themselves on their usurping grand-uncle and restoring their grandfather Numitor to Alba Longa's throne, they were ordered or decided to settle the hills around Rome's later Forum Boarium, an important river port connected in Roman myth with Hercules's tenth labour, capturing the cattle of Geryon.